-Contact tracing involves identifying people who have come into close contact (less than 6 feet for greater than 15 minutes) with someone known to be positive because of a positive COVID-19 test administered onsite at the Health Service, through an offsite referral or screening administered by Northwestern Medicine.
+Contact tracing involves identifying people who have come into close contact (less than 6 feet for greater than 15 minutes) with someone diagnosed with COVID-19.

-If the individual is an undergraduate student living in Northwestern residence halls, the student will may be moved to specialized housing for the period of self-isolation.
-Northwestern will coordinate cleaning, food service, and other logistics for residential students in self-isolation.
+If the exposed individual is an undergraduate student living in a Northwestern residence hall, the student will be moved to on-campus quarantine housing for the period of quarantine.
+Northwestern will coordinate cleaning, food service, and other logistics for residential students in quarantine.

 General Contact Tracing Process